davidlbowman/learning-c/README.md

 - The `.c` file is the source file, which is the file that you write your code in.

 ### Section 02: Installing Required Software
+- You can use `gcc -o myFirstProgram myFirstProgram.c` to compile the code.
 - You can use `hexdump -C a.out` to see the compiled code.
 - You can use `objdump -d a.out` to see the assembly code.
 - You can use `nm a.out` to see the symbols in the code.